 - Involves parents by giving access their child’s grades, attendance and behavioural data, as well as instant messaging to keep them up to date with the latest news.

 - Empowers teachers to work flexibly, enabling on-the-go access to real time MIS data and allowing marking, assessment and registration to be completed from a mobile device.

 - Supports administrators with instant messages delivered directly to the user’s smartphone, and integration with cashless payment systems.

 “The EduLink app has been a revelation to our staff.
 Teachers love being able to complete the register on a mobile device and adore being able to edit/create reports at home with a really effective write back function.
 All very easy and time efficient.”

 – Jerudong International School

-To find out more about how schools like Jerudong International are using EduLink One to get parents, teachers and students working together for the good of the school, or to secure your school’s place on the free trial please register here.
+To find out more about how schools like Jerudong International are using EduLink One to get parents, teachers and students working together for the good of the school, please contact us here.